Polymer/tools/packages/wct-mocha/README.md

 ## Custom Environments

-If you would like to have WCT load libraries on your behalf, you can define a list of scripts loaded.
+If you would like to have WCT load libraries on your behalf, you can define a list of scripts to load.
 There are two ways of doing this:

 Inside your test code (before `wct-mocha/wct-mocha.js` is loaded):
 ```html